BrewPi/herms-layout/README.md

 Feel free to fork the design and modify it under the Creative Commons Attribution-ShareAlike 4.0 International License, found at http://creativecommons.org/licenses/by-sa/4.0/

 GitHub issues and pull requests are very welcome.

+Drawing guidelines used:

+* Active elements (open or blocking valves, active pumps) have bold lines, 2pt.
+* Open valves and active pumps have a solid fill.
+* Lines and elements keep the color of the last fluid that went through them.
+* Copy-paste keeps the position when used from one page to another page.
+Use this to your advantage.